 Zoosk set out to help users create richer connections at a faster pace.
-We noticed that some users were having trouble initiating conversations and the users that did send messages had a lower than expected response rate.
+We noticed that some users were having trouble initiating conversations, and the users that did send messages had a lower than expected response rate.
 We challenged ourselves to develop a tool to solve this.

 We followed and tested this service over several months and what we found was extremely exciting.
 Not only were users engaging in the message options, but the feedback we received mentioned using these cues in real life!
-Meaning users that usually found sending messaging and starting conversations difficult, now used QH as a starting point.
+For example, users who usually found sending messaging and starting conversations difficult now use QH as a starting point.
 Even users who opted against using the feature still used our cues as inspiration for their own messages.